frankzotynia10/mayfairlabs.github.io/_posts/2024-06-12-beacon-contact.md

 Here is where my opinion differs from the Beacon docs.
 They suggest putting the contact commands in the slicer start gcode.
 I don't like to put anything printer-specific in there.
 I have a tendency to forget to change profiles, and I don't want anything to crash or cause damage.
 So instead, I will put all of this stuff in my PRINT_START macro.

-Well, I would, but I'm using a great add-on from jschul called [klipper-macros](https://github.com/jschuh/klipper-macros).  t's certainly a topic for another day, but it basically breaks out the PRINT_START macro into a bunch of smaller macros that get called sequentially.
+Well, I would, but I'm using a great add-on from jschul called [klipper-macros](https://github.com/jschuh/klipper-macros).
+It's certainly a topic for another day, but it basically breaks out the PRINT_START macro into a bunch of smaller macros that get called sequentially.

 First, let's look at what Beacon suggests our start gcode looks like.